gosweetspot/freight-api/ratesqueryv1/POST_createandprint.md

 - **deliveryreference** - string:50, order reference
 - **commodities** - JSON object array of customs declared commoditiy information.
 Only required for international shipments.
 - **printtoprinter** - true/false - if supplied, the print job is sent to the *access_token* desingated printer.
 For testing purpose this can be provided as "no"
-- **outputs** - JSON string array.
-Return output of label as a PNG or PDF.
-Acceptable values: "LABEL_PDF"/"LABEL_PNG"
+- **outputs** - optional -  JSON string array.
+Returns output of label as a PNG or PDF.
+Acceptable values:
+      LABEL_PDF - label is presented on an A4 page
+      LABEL_PNG_100X175 - label is presented as a PNG image with dimension 100mm x 175mm LABEL_PNG_100X150 - label is presented as a PNG image with dimension 100mm x 150mm LABEL_PDF_100X175 - label is presented as a PDF with dimension 100mm x 175mm LABEL_PDF_100X150 - label is presented as a PDF with dimension 100mm x 150mm

+      The 100x150 sizing is presently experimental and not available across all carriers.

 *origin/destination Object*
 - **name** - string:60, Company name or persons name